cookaa/newFinalWebsite/src/pages/products/index.md

 ---
 templateKey: 'product-page'
 path: /products
-title: Our Coffee
+title: Our Chocolate
-image: /img/jumbotron.jpg
+image: /img/rasbar.jpg
-heading: Great coffee with a conscience
+heading: Great Chocolate with a conscience
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Cook's Chocolate is the ultimate spot for chocolate lovers who want to learn about their coco's origin and support the farmers that grew it.
+We take the love of chocolate seriously and we’re glad to pass that passion onto others.
 intro:
   blurbs:
     - image: /img/coffee.png